About arc42

 The following diagram shows how the generation of the questions is done.
 This option loads the questions during the game directly from Wikidata.

-3. Wikidata returns the question, image and options for the question.
+2. Wikidata returns the question, answer and image for the question.

 Question generation 1 diagram